-Description: Asparagus is a source of vitamins A and C, which are antioxidants that may reduce your risk of heart disease and certain cancers.
-The vitamin A in asparagus helps maintain eye health.
-Vitamin C protects skin from bruising, helps heal cuts and keeps gums healthy.
-Eating foods with vitamin C helps the body absorb iron.
+Description: Asparagus is a source of vitamin C, an antioxidant that may reduce your risk of heart disease and certain cancers.
+Vitamin C protects skin from bruising, aids in healing cuts and keeps gums healthy.
+Vitamin C boosts the absorption of iron.
 Asparagus also provides potassium, vitamin K and fiber.
-Potassium helps maintain healthy blood pressure, vitamin K helps build and maintain strong bones, and fiber helps control cholesterol and keeps you regular.
+Potassium helps maintain healthy blood pressure, vitamin K helps build and maintain strong bones, and fiber helps control cholesterol and keeps bowel movements regular.
 Asparagus is also a source of folate, which may reduce your risk of heart disease.
 Eating foods with folate before pregnancy helps lower the risk of delivering a baby with neural tube defects.

 Vitamins: Vitamin A, Vitamin C, Vitamin K, Potassium, Fiber, Folate

 Selection: Crisp, round spears.
 The tips should be pointed and tightly closed.
-Asparagus spears should be the same thickness so looking times for all spears will be similar.
+Asparagus spears should be the same thickness so cooking times for all spears will be similar.